cryptoplease/legal-documents/term-use.md

 The Service provides each User with a unique Wallet to ensure the conservation and the use of Cryptocurrencies within the Service.

-Any User can create a Wallet on the Service by :
+Any User can create a Wallet or use an existing Wallet on the Service by :